WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 *   While fenced frames still have unrestricted network access and FLEDGE supports event-level reporting, the solution below takes advantage of registerAdBeacon/reportEvent information flow to enable [registering attribution sources](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#registering-attribution-sources).
 [ARA attribution triggering](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#triggering-attribution) is unchanged for registered FLEDGE impressions.
 *   Improve the ergonomics of triggering ad beacons based on clicks.

+**As of writing this, the changes are not yet implemented in Chrome.**

-### registerAdBeacon changes
+### registerAdBeacon

-The registerAdBeacon API surface itself will not change but worklet code can now register a new event called “reserved.top_navigation” via registerAdBeacon.
+The worklet code will be able to register an event called “reserved.top_navigation” via registerAdBeacon.

 ```
 registerAdBeacon({